Alcohol Detox Fort Lauderdale, FL

 Alcohol detox is the first step in recovery from alcohol addiction.
 However, many people struggle with this first step due to withdrawal symptoms.
 As a result, they continue to drink to avoid these uncomfortable and sometimes dangerous symptoms.
 Alcohol detox in Fort Lauderdale, Florida can help you manage these symptoms so you can take the first step in your recovery.

+We offer our services near Coconut Creek, Margate, and Pompano Beach to name a few of our locations.
 The Retreat of Broward provides professional Florida alcohol detox services.
 We can help you start your journey to long-term sobriety.

 What is Alcohol Detox?

 Alcohol detox is the beginning of addiction treatment when you stop drinking.
 You need time to adjust to this change because alcohol affects how your body and mind function.
 However, as you adjust to this change, you could have withdrawal symptoms, and these symptoms can be difficult to manage alone.

 Therefore, you need alcohol detox from a professional facility such as the Retreat of Broward near Fort Lauderdale, Florida.
 Often, people quit “cold-turkey” without support, yet they fail to continue recovery.
 For a few days, they feel fine, until all of a sudden, they have withdrawal symptoms.
 While these symptoms are temporary, they can be painful and even life-threatening, leading back to drinking for relief.

 During alcohol detox, you get the medical and psychological support you need.
 By entering an inpatient facility, you are also safe from triggers and temptations to start drinking again.
 If you cannot quit drinking on your own or are concerned about withdrawal, then our alcohol detox in Fort Lauderdale is right for you.

 The Importance of Alcohol Detox